michel1991/ocp-java-11/interfaces/md/SPECIAL_METHODS.md

 Option F is correct and lack of access modifier makes the method implicitly public, not package-private, making option C incorrect.

+#### Which of the following statements about interface methods are correct?
+(Choose three.)
+* A. A private static interface method can call default methods.
+* B. A public static interface method can call abstract methods.
+* C. A private static interface method can call static methods.
+* D. A default interface method can call private static methods.
+* E. A default interface method can call abstract methods.
+* F. A public static interface method can call default methods.

+A static interface method can only call other static interface methods, private or public, making option C correct.
+They cannot call default or abstract methods, making options A, B, and F incorrect.
+On the other hand, a default interface method can call all instance-based methods (abstract, default) and all static methods, making option D and E correct.